-Enter the number of the required party using the digit keys (see "Dialling" following).
+Enter the number of the required party using the numeric keypad or by selecting a labelled preset number (see "Dialling," below).

-After entering the number, press the PTT key to make the call.
+After entering the number, press the Enter (-) or Hash $(\pm)$ keys to make the call.
 You will hear call setup tones, and the WAIT message may be displayed.